AHMAD H. ALOMARI, Ph.D., M.ASCE, M.ITE

 UNIVERSITY OF CENTRAL FLORIDA, Go Knights!

-Field experience varies in traffic engineering and transportation planning projects/studies including but not limited to traffic operations studies such as analysis and design of intersections/interchanges, intelligent transportation system studies such as TSP applications, traffic impact studies, traffic safety studies such as wrong-way driving and road safety audit, and development of public transportation studies.
-Also, there was involvement in lecturing at training program centers for the following topics: Traffic modeling and simulation, public transportation concepts, urban transportation planning, and computer software applications in transportation engineering (e.g., VISSIM, VISUM, CORSIM, HCS+, and SIDRA).
+Besides his rich academic experience, Dr. Alomari's field experience varies in traffic operations and transportation engineering projects/studies, including but not limited to traffic operations studies such as analysis and design of intersections/interchanges, intelligent transportation system studies such as transit signal priority (TSP) applications, traffic impact studies, traffic safety studies such as wrong-way driving and road safety audits, and development of public transportation studies.
+Also, he was involved in lecturing at training program centers for the following topics: traffic modeling and simulation, public transportation concepts, urban transportation planning, and computer software applications in transportation engineering (e.g., VISSIM, VISUM, CORSIM, HCS+, and SIDRA).

 Office hours can be found in the (Office Hours TAB)!

 3 Credit hours (3 h lectures).
 Principles of surveying, chain and linear measurements, leveling and its application in contouring, profiles, and cross-sections, calculation of areas, volumes, earthwork and mass haul-diagram, measurement of angles, traverse surveys, Tachometry and distance measurements using electronic devices, the theory of errors and adjustment of observations, principles of triangulation, introduction to photogrammetry and remote sensing, computer applications.

 CE345 Transportation Engineering